Rishavkapil/DevOps_Notes/Docker/ENV Variables.md

-lEnvironment variables  are used to store app secrets and configuration data, which are retrieved by running app when needed.
+Environment variables  are used to store app secrets and configuration data, which are retrieved by running app when needed.

 Environment variables add dynamicity to your static code base